tibor9/webpage/content/post/2024-06-job/index.md

 ---
-title: Job opportunity: post-doc on structural and psychological antecedents of intergroup contac
+title: "Job opportunity: post-doc on structural and psychological antecedents of intergroup contact"
 date: 2024-06-15
 tags: []
 categories: